sadieiq694/software-mini-project/README.md

     * **Data saved to database**: To test if the data was being saved to the database, we fill out a survey and observe the database in the Firebase project dashboard.
 We observe that a new test result entry is added to the corresponding user's document each time that user fills out their survey.
     * **Only one survey per day**:
         * To test: attempted to fill out survey twice in one day on a single account.
 An alert pops up and you are not redirected to the survey page.
+    * **Do not allow submission if all questions are not answered**
+        * We tested this by attempting to submit an incompleted survey.
+An alert pops up and the results are not submitted, which we verified by confirming that there was no new entry in our database.

 ## Remaining Tasks
 * **Formatting data on admin dashboard**: Ideally we would show